sailfishos/docs.sailfishos.org/Tools/Sailfish_SDK/Deploying_packages/README.md

 Add `--dry-run` to preview the effect before actually applying it.

-### Deploying Local RPMs into Build Targets
+### Deploying Local RPMs into the Build Environment

-When multiple packages are modified under a task and build time dependencies exist between those, one needs to ensure that the updated versions of the required packages are available under the build target.
+When multiple packages are modified under a task and build time dependencies exist between those, one needs to ensure that the updated versions of the required packages are available under the build environment.
 See [Working with dependent packages](/Develop/Apps/Tutorials/Building_packages_-_advanced_techniques#working-with-dependent-packages) to learn how to achieve that conveniently.

 ### Deploying From Repository